 In common with many medieval grimoires and books of spells, Exordium elevates the non-sequitur to a formal principle.
 Consisting of more than forty independant fragments, the work might thus be seen as a special case of ‘sympathetic magic’.

-It makes for a bizarre & rather unsettling experience, akin to an unending series of false starts.
+It makes for a bizarre and rather unsettling experience, akin to an unending series of false starts.
 The exhaustive nature of the material—it’s almost like a catalogue of sound swatches for demonstration purposes—in addition to the stop/start structure makes it harder to connect the piece into a large-scale form.
 That’s deliberate, of course, yet while the emphasis here seems to be on allowing the listener to make their own connections, a recurring idea (which can’t be unique to this piece, but i don’t recall seeing it anywhere else) is found in passages where Ferneyhough writes for the quartet on a single stave, all four players striving to play the material in unison, producing a marvellously precarious kind of melody.